Capitol Hill massacre: Shooting

 Upon arrival, he shot five victims who were outside talking: two on the steps, the others on the porch.
-He forced his way in through the front door of the house and shot two more people on the first floor.
+People inside tried to hold the front door of the house shut, but Huff forced his way in through the door and shot three more people on the first floor.
 During the shooting, Huff allegedly stated "There's plenty for everyone" or something similar.
-On the second floor, he fired through the locked door of a bathroom where a couple had taken refuge inside the bathtub; neither person was hit.
-At least one other victim was injured during the shooting and taken to Harborview Medical Center, and at least one died at the hospital.
+On the second floor, he fired twice through the locked door of a bathroom where a couple had taken refuge inside the bathtub; neither person was hit.
+Five victims died at the scene, and three victims who were badly injured during the shooting were taken to Harborview Medical Center, one of whom died there.

-The shooting inside the house lasted for five minutes.
+The shooting inside the house lasted for five minutes, although Huff reportedly stopped shooting people and started wandering the house, walking past numerous people without shooting at them.
 A patrol officer nearby, Steve Leonard, heard the shots and headed to the scene, getting the address from multiple 911 dispatches.
 When he got to the house, he encountered an injured victim and immediately got between the victim and the house, as Huff was coming down the steps.
 Before the officer could complete his demand that Huff drop his weapon, Huff placed the gun in his mouth and shot himself through the head.

+He fired his shotgun at least 9 times, including his final shot, and he fired his pistol at least 5 times.
+He continuously chambered rounds during the attack, causing his weapons to eject live rounds across the crime scene.

 Aftermath

-Following the shooting, police found that Huff's truck contained another rifle, another handgun, several more boxes of ammunition, a baseball bat, and a machete.
+Following the shooting, police found that Huff's truck contained a .223-caliber Bushmaster XM15 E2S semi-automatic rifle, another handgun, several more boxes of ammunition, a baseball bat, and a machete.
 On the afternoon of March 25, the Seattle Police Department served a search warrant on the North Seattle apartment that Huff shared with his identical twin brother, Kane, where they found more guns and ammunition.
 During the search, Huff's brother returned home, unaware of what had happened.
 He was taken into custody, questioned, then later released.

 Many who attended the Capitol Hill Arts Center event learned of the shooting the next morning via local "rave" online forums, some of which included first-hand accounts from survivors.

 On March 28, the Church Council of Greater Seattle, led by Rev. Sanford Brown and other local clergy, held an interfaith prayer service at the site of the mass murder.
 The service was attended by more than 500 people.

+One of the wounded victims underwent numerous surgeries, and it was deemed too dangerous to remove the remaining bullet fragments in his arm.